 Our expert International Services liaison will coordinate with your child's physician on your behalf, and will make sure you receive a copy of medical records and a CD with medical images taken during your child's evaluation and treatment.
 Please stay in touch with us and contact us with any questions you may have once you go back home.

 How am I expected to navigate though the hospital, registration, admission, and the Pittsburgh area?

 An International Services team member will provide you with a tour of the hospital and accompany you while you become acclimated with your new surroundings.
 If you decide to explore outside of our campus, we will be happy to provide information and options to fit your needs.

-What information do you need from me so my child can receive medical treatment at Children's Hospital of Pittsburgh of UPMC?
+What information do you need from me so my child can receive medical treatment at UPMC Children's Hospital of Pittsburgh?

 We would need a medical report written by a physician including clinical history, diagnosis and current treatment, laboratories and also information such as height, weight, and medications.
 It is also helpful to have copies of any imaging available.
 For us to be able to communicate this information via email with our medical team, we would also need that you sign and send back to us the attached form.
 All medical information must be in English.

 Can you help me with my visa application?

 For patients traveling to Children's Hospital from outside the U.S., the International Services Department strongly advises that you obtain a B1 or B2 visa in case there is a need to change or extend your stay, which is always possible.
 The initial trip to Children's Hospital may only require a short stay, but it is important to have the necessary flexibility to stay longer once treatment is recommended.

 The B1 (business) and B2 (pleasure) visa provide this flexibility when traveling to the United States for medical reasons.
 Under a B1 or B2 visa, the initial period of stay may be granted for up to a 6 month period based on your I-94 status granted by the immigration officials upon arrival and can be extended for a fee.